do you know the difference between wild blueberries and cultivated?

 Pour into a pint jar and allow to cool.
 Makes almost 2 cups.
 STORE in fridge for 2-4 weeks.

-1 1/2 cup Greek yogurt (or another nice thick plain yogurt) 1 T lemon juice or 1/2 t Thrive lemonade powder 2-4 T fresh dill chopped (I freeze fresh chopped dill in the summer and use all winter long) 1-2 cloves garlic minced 1/4 teaspoon black pepper * if you’re not using the fresh salted, strained cucumbers, add 1/4 teaspoon salt 1 T olive oil Mix everything except cucumbers.
-Add at the end and gently toss cucumbers in.
-Set in the fridge for an hour or so to blend flavours.
-Can Store in the fridge for several days; if you’re using freeze dried cucumbers, it will keep up to a week.
+1 1/2 cup Greek yogurt (or another nice thick plain yogurt) 1 T lemon juice or 1/2 t Thrive lemonade powder 2-4 T fresh dill chopped (I freeze fresh chopped dill in the summer and use all winter long) 1-2 cloves garlic minced 1/4 teaspoon black pepper 2 T olive oil – divided.
+Mix one tablespoon oil into the tzatziki and drizzle the other on top in the bowl at presentation. * if you’re using freeze dried cucumbers, add 1/4 teaspoon salt

 CHEESY BUFFALO CHICKEN DIP I could never figure out what made hot chicken wings “buffalo chicken wings”.
 Didn’t make any sense.
 I kept thinking there’s gotta be a good reason, but in the end, it’s stupidly simple.
 The hot sauce gets its name from it’s origin: the Anchor Bar in, you guessed it – Buffalo, New York.
 So why don’t they call it Anchor Sauce?
 Who knows?
 2 cups shredded cooked chicken (I use Freeze Dried chopped chicken refreshed) 3/4 cup of your favourite hot sauce 2 – 8 oz packages of cream cheese, cubed 1 cup ranch dressing (I use 1 cup Thrive Life Sour Cream powder with 1/2 cup water) 1 1/2 cup shredded cheddar (I use the same amount of Freeze Dried Cheddar refreshed)